thofma/Hecke.jl/docs/src/features/macros.md

 We describe here various macros provided by Hecke.

-## Verbose macros
+## Verbosity macros
 There is a list of symbols called *verbosity scopes* which represent keywords used to trigger some particular macros within the codes.
-Each of these verbose scopes is associated with a *verbosity level*, being set to $0$ by default.
-A verbose macro is joined to a verbose scope `S` and a value `k` (set to $1$ by default) such that, if the current verbose level `l` of `S` is bigger than or equal to `k`, then the macro triggers a given action.
+Each of these verbosity scopes is associated with a *verbosity level*, being set to $0$ by default.
+A verbosity macro is joined to a verbosity scope `S` and a value `k` (set to $1$ by default) such that, if the current verbosity level `l` of `S` is bigger than or equal to `k`, then the macro triggers a given action.

 ```@docs